No. 4 Stanford women throttle USC 92-53 in Pac 12 quarters

 Stanford was dominant from the opening tip.
 USC missed its first eight shots and didn’t get its first field goal until the 4:37 mark, when Kyra White cut Stanford’s lead to 11-3.
 The Cardinal scored the next 10 points, extending their advantage to 21-3.

 Stanford led 31-5 after scoring the first eight points of the second quarter.

-The Cardinal went 9 of 21 from 3-point range in the first half, while the Trojans missed all 11 of their first-half attempts from beyond the arc.
+“I really loved our defense coming out.
+We ran hard,” VanDerveer said.
+“We play in a very tough conference, and I think the fact that we had a lot of these games, it really got us ready for this.”

+The Cardinal had 54-33 rebounding edge and 32-22 advantage in points in the paint.

 BIG PICTURE